maverickcdn/wicens/README.md

 script has successfully updated.
 Script will be put in background as to not block this script

-Every Sunday the script will log the number of calls from cron/wan-event.
+Every Sunday the script will log the number of calls from wan-event.

 To download, copy/paste in an ssh terminal